 Do I need to see a doctor?

 If you can figure out the reason for feeling tired yourself, and do something about it, then no. If the tiredness is getting in the way of your life, or making you feel unhappy, or you feel unwell, then yes, you should visit your doctor.

 You should definitely see a doctor if you feel tired and have lost weight without trying to.
 Also see a doctor if you have other symptoms as well as being tired, such as coughing up blood, a change in the way your guts are working, heavy periods or a lump somewhere it shouldn't be.

 There is no specific treatment for tiredness.
 The days of doctors prescribing a "tonic" are over, as there is nothing which really works.
 The secret is to try to narrow down the cause and then do something about that.

 If the cause is a medical condition then often treatment of the condition will resolve the tiredness.
 For example, if you have anaemia then iron supplements can treat this and the tiredness resolves as your blood count improves.
-It is thought that even supplementing low-range-of-normal iron levels helps with tiredness.
+It will also be important to look at the cause of the anaemia.
+For example, if it is due to heavy periods, then using medicines to make the periods lighter will help.
+If there is a suspicion that the anaemia might be due to a serious condition, such as bowel cancer, then you will need a referral to hospital.
 If you are found to have an underactive thyroid gland (hypothyroidism) then a pill which replaces the thyroid hormone you are missing is usually very effective and you will find you have more energy.